Frankfort Film Festival

 View the 2015 Film Festival Schedule or click the button below to download.

-The 2015 Frankfort Film Festival will screen 17 award-winning films from around the globe.
-Filmmakers for two of this year's films may be in attendance at the festival.
+The 2015 Frankfort Film Festival screened 17 award-winning films from around the globe.
 Plus, four short films produced by students of Interlochen Arts Academy's Motion Picture Arts program will be shown preceding each daily feature film.

-Live music will be featured prior to the Friday, Saturday and Sunday final films of the evening.
+Live music was featured prior to the Friday, Saturday and Sunday final films of the evening.

 ALL TICKETS $10 EACH